 Where Do I Fit In?

-This is where you can get involved in the process as a product tester.
+This is where you can get involved in the process and test skincare products.
 There’s no special training required to become a skincare product tester, just an interest in cosmetic products and a willingness to share your opinions.
 You will be paid to participate, but most product testing panelists say they’re glad they took part because they enjoyed meeting new people and having a unique experience.

 Product testers also like the idea that their opinions can actually influence how a product is introduced.
 Your feedback may alert the product development team that the product needs more work, like a fragrance or color change.
 Your comments can also help the manufacturer offer consumers clear use instructions for the best results or decide what performance claims to make about the product.

-By becoming a beauty product tester, you can play a big role in getting new products to market.
+By testing skincare products, you can play a big role in getting new products to market.
 This helps the manufacturer meet its goals and, more importantly, helps beauty product users know what to expect from the products they buy.
 Best of all, you get to be among the first to try new products!

 If you are interested in skincare product trials, the first step is to check out upcoming studies and sign up to become a panelist!
 Some studies require panelists in a particular age range or skin type, so you may not qualify to participate in every study.
 Sign up anyway; professional testing facilities will keep your information on file and contact you when a study comes along that’s right for you.